 Periodically meet with management, investment consultants and/or other outside professionals management, investment consultants and/or other outside professionals.

 Management.
 Management shall be responsible for the day-to-day administration and implementation of policies established by the Board and/or the Budget Committee concerning the management of ASCCC funds.
 Management shall also be the primary liaison between any investment consultants and/or other outside professionals that shall be retained to assist in the management of such funds.
-Specifically, management shall:
+Specifically, in consultation and coordination with the Budget Committee, management shall:

 Oversee the day-to-day operational investment activities of all funds subject to policies established by the Board and/or the Budget Committee.